 The hilarious letter George Harrison sent to a fan who asked him for money

 One such moment came from the below letter from 1968 when Harrison and The Beatles were at the peak of their powers and on top of the world.
 Literally.
 After a fan writes to Harrison asking for money to buy a sitar, Harrison responds with a drawing and a smirking retort.
 It’s the kind of action which showed off that, underneath it all, The Beatles were just four blokes who happened to know their way around a tune.

 It’s a reminder of the people behind the image of The Beatles.
-Of course now, we can look back at a fuller picture of events and get a more accurate depiction of what life in The Beatles was truly like.
+Of course, now, we can look back at a fuller picture of events and get a more accurate depiction of what life in The Beatles was truly like.
 But in 1968 these small glimpses of personality outside of the records and the films and the publicity must’ve been what cemented the band to hearts and minds of their fans.

 This was obviously decades before the advent of social media which meant if a fan wanted to get in contact with their favourite musician they would have to do it the old fashioned way and send a letter.
 The chances of them reading it were slim, replying even slimmer, so for one lucky fan this must have been a dream come true.